Paradise Jam: Women's format

 The format of the women's tournament has changed multiple times throughout the existence of Paradise Jam.
 The first tournament in 2000 featured four teams that played two games each.
 In 2001, the women's tournament was altered to include three divisions — St. Thomas, St. John, and St. Croix.
 The following year, the St. Croix division was dropped, and two divisions were used going forward.
-In 2008, the format was adjusted to its current form, which features the Reef and Island divisions with four teams playing in each division.
+In 2008, the format was adjusted to feature the Reef and Island divisions with four teams playing in each division.
 All teams play three games in the tournament, with the final day's games determining placement in all positions, first through fourth in each division.
+In 2025, the women’s tournament features the Reef Tournament, the Island Tournament, and the Water Tournament.
+Each tournament includes four teams, and each team will play two games.